Bhutanise People Showing Their Traditional Dance

 AccommodationHotel

-Another beautiful day is waiting for us in the valleys of Bhutan.
+Another beautiful day awaits us in the valleys of Bhutan.
 After breakfast, we will travel towards the Yotang La Pass and then slide down into the Chumey Valley.

-The initial valley of Bumthang is the least dense, with a minimum number of households and people.
-The main things to do here are tour the royal palace and take a short, simple hike up to the Prakar Monastery.
+The initial valley of Bumthang is the least densely populated, with the fewest households and people.
+The main things to do here are to tour the royal palace and take a short, simple hike up to the Prakar Monastery.

 Another noticeable element is the Yathra Weaving Centre, which manufactures colorful textiles.
 It is 2 hours & 30 minutes in total.

-Then, we move towards the pivotal location of Bumthang Valley, Jhankar.
+Then we move towards the pivotal location in the Bumthang Valley, Jhankar.
 Likewise, the afternoon visit is scheduled for Dzong, Kurjey Temple, Tamshing Temple, and the most respected Jhambhey Lhakhang.
 If allowed, we can also visit the fruit and beer factory.

 Bhumthang Valley: The valley of Bhumthang is the most fertile land in Bhutan.
 It has a significant history in terms of culture and religion.
 Thus, the valley abides by countries with the deepest secrets.